-This type of probe must be used when searching to increase the
+This type of probes must be used when searching to increase the

 PLPMTU.
 These probes do not form a part of the end-to-end transport

-data and a receiver does not deliver these to the upper layer
+data and a receiver must not deliver these to the upper layer

 protocol.
 A simple implementation of the method might be designed to